 I imagine everyone will easily grant that it would be impertinent to suppose the ideas of colors innate in a creature to whom God has given sight and a power to receive them by the eyes from external objects...
 (I.II.1, AW 319a).

 It is likely that some of the defenders of innate ideas contemporary with Locke did hold some form of a doctrine of universal assent.

-But, no one I have read appeals explicitly to such a doctrine, it is difficult to know how important Locke's criticisms really are.
+But no one I have read appeals explicitly to such a doctrine.